 To apply, please submit a resume, cover letter, and three letters of recommendation to email@example.com.
 Review of applications will begin on March 15, 2017.
 This is a fixed-term appointment funded for one year from date of hire with possibility of re-funding.

-Lab Manager / Research Assistant at University of Delaware
+Lab Manager Position at Columbia University

 Closes March 15, 2017